Our Time Down Here

 Our Time Down Here was an English punk rock band from Southampton, England, formed in 2006.
-Their song "Black Ice & Bad Advice" from the album Midnight Mass gained radio play on BBC Radio.
+Their song "Black Ice & Bad Advice", from their second album Midnight Mass, gained radio play on BBC Radio.
 NME said, in reference to the band's debut album, "if there's a finer UK hardcore album released this year then I'd really, really really like to hear it".
 Vice Media referred to them as "UK punk's best-kept secret".
 Funeral for a Friend lead vocalist Matthew Davies-Kreye and Natives member Jack Fairbrother were outspoken supporters of the band.
 After the band's separation in 2013, Gould and Miles went on to form Creeper.

 History

 Our Time Down Here formed in 2006, however their original singer was kicked out abruptly soon after, leading to their recruitment of former-Tight like Strings vocalist Will Gould, who at the time was in his teens, unlike Painting, Churcher and Taylor, who were into adulthood.
 Their name is a references to the Goonies.
 They went on their first UK tour with fellow Southampton band Take Em Out, which featured guitarist Ian Miles, who would eventually join Our Time Down Here as an additional guitarist in 2010.
 They released their eponymous debut EP on 25 October 2007 through Punktastic records, which was then re-released in 2008 through Banquet records, with an additional two demo tracks.
 Following the release of the EP, the band's bass player departed, being replaced by Andy Mehers.

 On 13 October 2009 they released their debut album "Live.
 Love Let Go".
 It was around this time that some of the members had so little money that they were sharing a studio apartment in Shirley with drug dealers, that had a rat infestation.

 In 2010, they toured Europe in support of the American band Hit the Switch, which was followed by a UK tour in support of A Loss for Words and LYU, which was followed by UK and European headline tours in December and over into 2011.

 Their 2011 EP, entitled Last Light was written exclusively by Gould and the band's new guitarist Ian Miles.
 The two would record guitars and program drums in Gould's flat during the day, as his roommates were not home, and record vocals in a car in the countryside at night.
 They pursued an intentionally different, more cathartic and personal, sound on the record to avoid burnout.
 However, it was around this time that founding drummer Chris Taylor departed from the band due to the toll that so frequently touring took on some aspects of his life, being replaced by Shane Bonthuys.